misaka-oneesama/misaka-oneesama/README.md

 All Qt supported UNIX like platforms should be supported.
 Originally this is a personal bot and it needs to work mainly on FreeBSD only, which is the OS of my choice for servers.
 If there are any issues on other OSes feel free to fix it yourself and make a *pull request* or open an issue and let me know.
 Also please don't ask for Windows support, thanks.
 You can try Cygwin or other UNIX compatibility layers on Windows; you are on your own though - I can't assist you with that.

-## Testing (this notes can become outdated very often during developement)
+## Detailed Description (this notes can become outdated very often during developement)

 After running the app it checks if a D-Bus connection can be established.
 On success it self-spawns itself with different command line arguments to start all the components which again checks for a D-Bus connection and the interface the master process created.
 The master interface is required for the child processes, if it is not available (example: on direct execution, skipping the master process) the component refuses to start and kills itself.
 There are 3 processes in total.
 The first is the master process which glues all components together and must be running.
 The second is the Server which operates the Web UI.
 The Web UI can be accessed using [http://127.0.0.1:4555/](http://127.0.0.1:4555/) (default configuration).
 The server instance handles all HTTP requests and responses and is multithreaded and can handle hundreds of requests in parallel.
 The third is the actual Discord™ bot which communicates with the WebSocket connection is realtime.
+The bot instance makes use of Qt Concurrent to execute all events for every plugin in its own thread in a non-blocking way - this is currently highly experimental and can cause hundreds of threads to be spawned (more plugins = more threads).

 #### D-Bus